Green Bin

 What happens to the organics collected?

 Your green bin will be picked up at the curb on your regular scheduled collection day.
 The organics truck will transport the organics to an offsite processing facility.
+Operation of this licensed facility is audited by both the City of Brantford and the Province of Ontario.
 The organics will be processed into organic solid material which will then be turned into compost.
 Ensuring the proper separation of the organic materials by residents will increase waste diversion and help create finished compost of useable quality.

 How do I prevent odours and pests?

 • Line it – Although it is not a requirement, you may want to line your kitchen catcher and/or green bin to keep them clean and reduce odours.
+You can also place paper egg cartons or balled up newspaper in the bottom of your green bin to help contents easily empty out.
 If you choose to line your kitchen catcher and/or green bin, you must use one of the following:

 • Paper bags